Australian professional cyclists Grace Brown shared with us a rare insight into her preparation to defend a national title.

 As you read this, the result of the time trial will already be decided.
 I know that I will be feeling a great sense of relief once the race is completed and hopefully complete elation at being able to defend the national title for 2020.

-Update: Yesterday afternoon, Grace won the Silver Medal in the 2020 National Time Trial championships, finishing just nine seconds behind another brilliant young female rider, Sarah Gigante.
+Update: Grace won the Silver Medal in the 2020 National Time Trial championships, finishing just nine seconds behind another brilliant young female rider, Sarah Gigante.
 Australian women’s cycling is incredibly strong right now - great news, with the Olympics on the horizon